rivue/Gamified-Study-Tool/README.md

             - create email for product and modify email_templates
         - go through TODOs
         - figure out prod building and gcp and possibly nginx / rabbit / zeromq or whatever
-        - fix progress bar (random amount gained might be nice along with fetching a random amount of questions (5-9))
-        - maybe do something that caps length of vector embedding response, like chops off anything after 1k tokens / characters or something

         - loading bars / wheels possibly (at least look into) (for course creation and for other stuff as well)
         - weird redirect for when user is logged in and try to navigate to a library which doesn't exist or no permissions (102 in main.js) ex: /lessons/234234 fix w/ a loading state or something, prob pretty easy